When an Employee Threatens Violence, What's an Employer to Do?

 - Provide avenues for employees to complain within the company so that they do not feel like threatening or committing violence is the only way to be heard.

-Sheryl Jaffee Halpern, a Principal in the firm's Labor & Employment group, counsels clients on a wide range of employment matters, providing clear, direct guidance designed to promote compliance with the law, while remaining cognizant of the practical workplace realities her clients face.
+Sheryl Jaffee Halpern, Chair of the firm's Labor & Employment group, counsels clients on a wide range of employment matters, providing clear, direct guidance designed to promote compliance with the law, while remaining cognizant of the practical workplace realities her clients face.
 Sheryl can be reached at 312.521.2637 or firstname.lastname@example.org.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.